markdembo/edgarsearch/README.md

 * Search the EDGAR database
 * Download index files based on your searches
 * Download filings based in your searches using multithreading to speed up the process
-* Keep the filings either in raw format as obtained from the server or as orgininal documents (html, jpg, pdf)
+* Keep the filings either in raw format as obtained from the server or as orgininal documents (html, jpg)
 * Use your own pattern for file names to suit your need

 ## Getting started